 Below is an example of how different variations of the same brand name creates multiple options, leading to increased confusion for users.

 There is no cost to update your existing brand name nomenclature on the QPLs.
 Simply complete and submit a Product Update Application to make these changes for listed products.
 For more information, please review the instructions under Updating Nomenclature/Brand Name on the Product Update Applications page.

 New Technical Requirements

-When the DLC announces the Technical Requirements revision schedule, private labelers are held to the same deadline for submitting private label requests under the old Technical Requirements.
-Private label applications during transition periods will only be processed for products qualified under the old Technical Requirements if it is clear that the OEM’s product will remain qualified under the new Technical Requirements.
+When the DLC announces a Technical Requirements revision, private labelers are held to the same deadline for submitting private label requests under the old Technical Requirements.
+During transition periods, Private Label applications will only be processed for products qualified under the old Technical Requirements if it is clear that the OEM’s product will remain qualified under the new Technical Requirements.

 During transitions to new versions of Technical Requirements, if a previously-qualified OEM product is listed at a certain classification (i.e. as a Premium product) due to the requirements in place at the time of its qualification, and a private label is sought during a time when products are only being evaluated against a new set of requirements, the private label will only be listed with respect to how that product performs relative to the requirements in place at the time of its qualification.